LavX/google_meet_reminder/memory-bank/notification-redesign-plan.md

 ### Challenge 2: WebGL Adaptation
 Converting the React components to vanilla JavaScript will require:
 - Extracting the shader code
-- Creating utility functions to replace the React hooks and OGL library functions
+- Creating a dedicated Aurora class to encapsulate the animation logic
+- Implementing customizable parameters for the aurora effect
 - Setting up WebGL contexts and animation loops manually

 ### Challenge 2: Event Handling